 - Master’s BEST Award: Each 2nd year Duke Master’s of Statistical Science (MSS) student defending their MSS thesis may be eligible for the Master’s BEST Award.
 The selection of the awardee is made by the Statistical Science faculty BEST Award Committee on the basis of the submitted thesis of MSS thesis students in the same year.

 - PhD BEST Award: Each Duke PhD student in Statistical Science student making their first research presentation in the department’s Readings in Statistical Science (STA701s) series may be eligible for the PhD BEST Award.
 The selection of the awardee is made by the Statistical Science faculty BEST Award Committee on the basis of submitted presentation reports/slides of PhD students making their first such presentation in the same year.

 The Award is made annually.
 Winners are decided based on the BEST Award Committee's review of all eligible submissions in each of the undergraduate, MSS and PhD categories separately.
 In each case, the committee may seek additional input from other Statistical Science faculty.
 The committee decisions are based wholly on research contributions with regard to the BEST Award goals to promote and recognize student research in Bayesian statistics and decision analysis.
 Students working on topics not directly in these areas are ineligible.
 The committee may decide not to make one or more of the awards in any one year, although this is very rare.

-Each academic year, the BEST Award Committee will circulate early announcements of the BEST Award competition and, in early April, reminders to all students of the upcoming April 15th deadline for submissions from eligible students.
+- Each academic year, the BEST Award Committee sends the email announcement and reminder to all students of the upcoming April 15th deadline.